 Our host institutes – the Department of Chemistry at the University of Oxford, and the Green Chemistry Centre of Excellence at the University of York – offer a truly diverse range of research interests that spans many fields of chemical synthesis and technological innovation.
-The CSHP will take advantage of many complementary themes to develop cutting edge chemistry, while focusing on training that embeds sustainable, circular chemistry in the mindset of our cohorts.
+The CSHP CDT programme will take advantage of many complementary themes to develop cutting edge chemistry, while focusing on training that embeds sustainable, circular chemistry in the mindset of our cohorts.

 Students in the CSHP CDT undertake a 44-month substantive research project focussing on any of the three global challenges of Human Health, Food Security, and Energy and Materials.